wincle/Fast-and-Accurate-Unconstrained-Face-Detector/README.md

   The "1226model" is dump from matlab code which is from References, the model has 1226 stages , if you want to try this model ,you should rename it "result".

   You must change the code in detection/LearnGAB.cpp:86~96.
-Because the different between matlab and OpenCV.
+Because the difference between matlab and OpenCV.
+You should also change the coefficient in detection/LearnGAB.cpp:276~279 to fit the model.

 # How to use
 - you should mkdir data first